Ganon's Castle Walkthrough

 You can collect a Gold Skulltula Token on the way to the Great Fairy's Fountain.

-Until the Fire Barrier is Dispelled
+Dispel the Fire Barrier

 Enter the Room Wearing the Goron Tunic